 There isn't much going on in Douglas City, but it does have a motel; the Timber Lodge, a small store with one gas pump (the proprietor, Liam Gogan also offers guided fishing trips on the Trinity River and is the brother of Super Bowl and Pro Bowl champion Kevin Gogan, formerly of the San Francisco 49ers.

-Otherwise, plan to continue the ride northward over the Hwy 3 - Scott Mountain Summit on the northern portion of Highway 3 up to Yreka.
+Otherwise, plan to continue the ride northward over the Highway 3 - Scott Mountain Summit on the northern portion of Highway 3 up to Yreka.

 A few hundred yards to the south of the Joss House on Main Street is the Jake Jackson Museum and the History Center (780 Main St) which has the fascinating Paymaster Mine Two Stamp Mill replica, the only working steam stamp mill on the West Coast.
-You can find original gold rush era Stamp Mills all over Northern California, especially in Gold Rush parks along Highway 49 (Downieville comes to mind), but it's rare to be able to see one operating in person.
-The museum is easily passed by as its facade labelled Blacksmith Tin Shop on the exterior has an facade that's blended into downtown buildings.
+You can find original gold rush era Stamp Mills all over Northern California, especially in Gold Rush parks along Highway 49 , but it's rare to be able to see one operating in person.
+The museum is easily passed by as its façade is labelled Blacksmith Tin Shop on the exterior and has an façade that's blended into downtown buildings.

-Continue the ride north on Hwy 3 along the edges of Trinity Lake over 5400 ft Scott Mountain Summit to Callahan through Etna (gas) to Fort Jim and over to Yreka.
+Continue the ride north on Highway 3 along the edges of Trinity Lake over 5400 ft Scott Mountain Summit to Callahan through Etna (gas) to Fort Jim and over to Yreka.

-The full length of Hwy 3 is 145 miles from The Triangle on Hwy 36 to Yreka at Interstate 5 and it's one of the few north-south roads in northwestern California.
+The full length of Highway 3 is 145 miles from The Triangle on Highway 36 to Yreka at Interstate 5 and it's one of the few north-south roads in northwestern California.
 The full length rides over Hayfork Pass, el 3645 ft., through Hayfork & Weaverville, along the banks of Trinity Lake, and over the 5401 ft Scott Mountain Summit.